Hi, I’m Tjanara.

-I’m tired of our Federal government failing to listen to those who are marginalised in our communities, and I can no longer sit by and watch politicians who don’t care continue to destroy our Country.
-They are destroying our way of life, the future of our children and grandchildren, and the right we all have to clean air, water, and
+I’m tired of our Federal Government failing to listen to those who are marginalised in our communities, and I can no longer sit by and watch politicians who don’t care continue to destroy our Country.
+They are destroying our way of life, the future of our children and grandchildren, and the right we all have to clean air, water, and land.

 I’m ready to bring my experience, passion and belief that change is possible into the halls of power, and stand up for the country, for people, and this planet.

 Watch Tjanara's TED talk on Sacred Leadership here.